ybchojo/lin_take_home/README.md

   python post.py
   ```
 5. Result will be displayed and check.

+If using test.py file, two cmd should be opened and run post.py file and test.py on each cmd.

 ## Results

 In order to demonstrate the built microservice, Postman and test.py is used to verfiy the output.
 Postman is an API platform for building and using APIs.